dotlang/language/README.md

 dow.func1(10);
 ```

+An instance of an extended primitive which is not enum, can be treated just like a primitive.
+So you can pass them instead of primitives in your code.

 ###Misc

-- **Naming**: Suggestion: camelCasing for methods, fields and variables, lower_case_with_underscore for package, UpperCamelCase for class, UPPERCASE for enumerated names, literal constants and template arguments.
+- **Naming rules**: `camelCasing` for methods, fields and variables, `lower_case_with_underscore` for packages, `UpperCamelCase` for classese, `UPPERCASE` for enumerated names, literal constants and template arguments.
 - **Operator overloading**: A class can overload `[]` and `==` operators for it's instances by having methods called `setData`, `getData` and `equals`.
 - **Checking for implements**: You can use `(Interface1)class1` to check if `class1` implements `Interface1`.
 - **const**: You can define class fields, function arguments, local variables and function output as constant.
 You can only delay value assignment for a const variable if it is non-primitive.
 If value of a const variable is compile time calculatable, it will be used, else it will be an immutable type definition.
+If the const variable is all uppercase, it defines an enum values and can only be used for extended primitives.
 - **Literals**: `0xffe`, `0b0101110101`, `true`, `false`.
 - **Digit separators**: `1_000_000`.
 - **For**: You can use `for` to iterate over an array `for(x:array1)` or repeat something `n` times `for(n)`.